gardener/gardener-extension-provider-aws/BYO-GAPS.md

 ### Statement

-For BYO+IPv6, worker nodes need IPv6 egress — either an egress-only IGW route (private) or a full IGW route (public).
+Initial claim (retracted): "For BYO+IPv6, worker nodes need IPv6 egress — either an egress-only IGW route (private) or a full IGW route (public).
 If the user's route table lacks a `::/0` route, nodes have no IPv6 egress.
-The current configvalidator verifies IPv4 route tables but not the IPv6 default route.
+The current configvalidator verifies IPv4 route tables but not the IPv6 default route."

 ### Evidence

 - `pkg/controller/infrastructure/configvalidator.go` — no `::/0` route check
-- Contrast with `reconcile.go:1770-1780` — managed mode explicitly adds
-  `DestinationIpv6CidrBlock: ::/0` routes it creates

-### Options considered

-1. Add a validator check that, when IPv6 is enabled and the mode is BYO, inspects the route table associated with each worker subnet and asserts a `::/0` route exists.
+- BYO principle documented in the proposal: "In BYO mode, Gardener does **not** create any route tables, NAT gateways, or Internet Gateways.
+  The user is fully responsible for all routing."
+  (`docs/proposals/flexible-network-configuration.md:504`).

 ### Decision

-`pending` — Option 1 preferred.
-Requires a new AWS API call (`DescribeRouteTables` filtered by subnet association).
+**Not-a-bug / over-engineered.** A `::/0` route is the *standard* way to provide IPv6 egress but is not the only way.
+Legitimate BYO configurations may use:

+- Specific-prefix routes only (to seed API server, container registries, AWS VPC endpoints)
+- NAT64 setups routing `64:ff9b::/96` at a NAT64 gateway
+- Hub-and-spoke via TGW/peering where the local table routes by specific prefix, not `::/0`

+Gardener does not validate a `0.0.0.0/0` route for the IPv4 case either;
+the BYO principle is "user manages routing".
+Symmetric behavior for IPv6 = don't validate.
+Requirement stays a documentation concern.

+A validator check would produce false positives for the legitimate configurations above and violate the BYO principle.
+Retracted before committing.

 ### Status

-`pending`.
+`not-a-bug`.
+Requirement should be captured in user-facing documentation (usage guide or proposal FAQ), not enforced by the configvalidator.

+### Follow-ups

+- Consider adding a note to `docs/proposals/flexible-network-configuration.md` or a usage guide that IPv6 egress is the user's responsibility in BYO mode and that `::/0` via egress-only IGW / IGW is the simplest option; other routing shapes are equally valid.

 ---